zcyc/estertion-redive-spider/README.md

 # estertion-redive-sound-spider

-spider for download all files from https://redive.estertion.win/sound/
+spider for download all files from https://redive.estertion.win/sound/ and https://redive.estertion.win/movie/

 the spider is only for macOS or linux